2100291520037/smart-contact-manager/README.md

 Features:
 User Authentication:

-Users can register, login, and logout securely.
+Student can register, login, and logout securely.
 Passwords are stored securely using encryption techniques.
 Contact Management:

-Users can create new contacts providing necessary details such as name, email, phone number, etc.
+Student can create new contacts providing necessary details such as name, email, phone number, etc.
 Contacts can be updated or deleted as needed.
 Admin Privileges: